adityark04/LinkedIn-Post-Optimizer-/QUALITY_IMPROVEMENT_PLAN.md

-# LinkedIn Post Optimizer - Quality Improvement Plan
+# (Archived) Quality Improvement Plan

+Public users should refer to `README.md` for the current RAG approach.
+This document describes earlier reasoning retained for internal reference.

 ## 🎯 Current Issues